Rhithick02/Filesharing/README.md

     This file structures and maintains the layouts for the GUI.
 ### To run the file
-1. pip install -r requirments.txt
+1. pip install -r requirements.txt
 2. python3 main.py